 The final lap scored is the last lap completed within the time limit.
-When the time limit is reached, the checkered flag will be displayed at start-finish, signaling the event end, and riders should proceed to the Cold Pit area as they would following the end of a normal sprint race.
+When the time limit is reached the checkered flag will be displayed at start-finish signaling the event end.
+Riders should proceed to the Cold Pit area as they would after the end of a normal sprint race.